cobra91/TelegramCSharpForward/README.md

 # License

-# Base on TLSharp from sochix https://github.com/sochix/TLSharp
+Created from the TLSharp library of sochix https://github.com/sochix/TLSharp

 **Please, provide link to an author when you using library**